 10. Remote Access

 10.1.
-If remote access is required, you must contact the Executive Director to set this up.
+If remote access is required, you must contact the Executive Officer to set this up.

 10.2.
 You are responsible for all activity via your remote access facility.